angerber/docs-1/_articles/install-pop.md

 The following guide describes how to download the Pop!\_OS.iso image, write it to a flash drive, and install it on the hardware of your choice.

-Requirements: At the time of this writing Pop!\_OS only runs on 64-bit x86 architecture, 2 GB of RAM is required, 4 GB of RAM is recommended and 20 GB of storage is recommended.
+Requirements: At the time of this writing Pop!\_OS only runs on 64-bit x86 architecture, 2GB RAM is required, and 4GB RAM and 20GB storage is recommended.

 ## Make Bootable Drive